grettke/help/help.md

                 convert new.png new.xpm

     Emacs added macOS support for TIFF.
 Emacs now prefers TIFF.
 XPM should work everywhere so I want those to be the masters.
 They are the masters because when I make corrections they go there.
 For example I had a 27x24 bitmap that I had to trim to 24x24.
 So I converted XPMs to TIFF and use those.

-2. Icons

-        ID: org_gcr_2017-07-11_mara:5E885B6C-66CF-4F58-8888-F257F4AB8AFA

-    Replace major mode lighters with icons.

-    ```emacs-lisp
-    (use-package mode-icons
-      :ensure t
-      :config
-      (mode-icons-mode))
-    ```
+Then I switched to stock Emacs and deleted the TIFF files.

-3. Menu bar
+2. Menu bar

         ID: org_gcr_2017-06-23_mara:47EF669D-E999-4573-AA5C-5CF038ADA870